SIERRA de LOJA.

 Grey Heron (Garza Real / Ardea cinerea).

-The light is much better from this hide at the time of day we were there so we managed to get some nice shots of the birds.
 The best birds seen were two female Red-crested Pochards (Pato Colorado / Netta rufina) which were a new Granada Province species for me.
 Mallard (Anade Azulón / Anas platyrhynchos), Common Pochard (Porrón Europeo / Aythya ferina), Little Grebe (Zapullín Común / Tachybaptus ruficollis), Common Coot (Focha Común / Fulica atra) and Common Moorhen (Gallineta Común / Gallinulas chloropus) were all seen out on the water.

 Male Long Skimmer (Orthetrum trinacria).

-A single Black Kite (Milano Negro / Milvus migrans) made several passes over the main lake causing mayhem for a while.
+A single Black Kite (Milano Negro / Milvus migrans) made several passes over the main lake, causing mayhem for a while.
 Black Percher (Diplacodes lefebvrii), Common Emperor (Anax imperator), Violet Dropwing (Trithemis annulata), Broad Scarlet (Crocothemis erythraea), Iberian Bluetail (Ischnura graellsii), Black-tailed Skimmer (Orthetrum cancellatum) and a male Long Skimmer (Orthetrum trinacria), this is only the second sighting of this species that I have had in Spain.

 Thursday, 30 July 2009